asteroid-lang/asteroid/Asteroid User Guide.md

 worry that structure and pattern will get out of sync.

-In order to use a pattern as a constructor we apply the `eval` function to it which turns the pattern into value from Asteroid's point of view which can then be used in computations.
+In order to use a pattern as a constructor we apply the `eval` function to it which turns the pattern into a value from Asteroid's point of view which can then be used in computations.
 For example,
 ```
 load system "io".